cjstreet/BikeSharing/README.md

 Summary: Provide a high-level summary of the results and two additional visualizations that you would perform with the given dataset.

+Produce a visualization that would give us the average age of riders.
+Although, the data isn't available in the dataset, it would be valuable to know how much money the program is generating and spending.